What do you confront a cheater? how do you get the truth out of a suspected cheating husband?

 my own experience has shown me that you need professional help.

-If not through counseling, then at least take advantage of this excellent resource (plus a free marriage assessment!) to learn the exact steps you need to take to heal yourself, your relationship, and recover from his affair.
+If not through counseling, then at least take advantage of this free marriage help to learn the exact steps you need to take to heal yourself, and your relationship, and recover from his affair.

 Remember – even if he cheated, it doesn’t mean he has no love for you anymore.

 Something went terribly wrong along the way, but if you both commit to the healing process, you have a chance of winning a better relationship than ever.

 Surviving an affair requires honesty and transparency that can work wonders in your relationship.

 It’s hard for me to admit it, but my husband’s affair and the healing journey we went through together have brought us a renewed and honest relationship, complete transparency, and ultimately more love.

 Rooting for ya,